huudangdev/paypal-node-sdk/README.md

 ## Direct Credit Card Support
 > **Important: The PayPal REST API no longer supports new direct credit card integrations.**  Please instead consider [Braintree Direct](https://www.braintreepayments.com/products/braintree-direct); which is, PayPal's preferred integration solution for accepting direct credit card payments in your mobile app or website.
 Braintree, a PayPal service, is the easiest way to accept credit cards, PayPal, and many other payment methods.

+## 2.0 Release Candidate!
+We're releasing a [brand new version of our SDK!](https://github.com/paypal/PayPal-node-SDK/tree/2.0-beta) 2.0 is currently at release candidate status, and represents a full refactor, with the goal of making all of our APIs extremely easy to use.
+2.0 includes all of the existing APIs (except payouts), and includes the new Orders API (disputes and Marketplace coming soon).
+Check out the [FAQ and migration guide](https://github.com/paypal/PayPal-node-SDK/tree/2.0-beta/docs), and let us know if you have any suggestions or issues!

 ## Installation

 ```sh